-Addictive behaviors affect 8.3 million children + across the United States from 2002-2017.
+Addictive behaviors affect around 8.3 million children + across the United States from 2002-2019.
 With substance abuse rates steadily climbing year-after-year these numbers are sure to climb in 2018.
 Many families turn towards 12-Step support groups to find serenity in a chaotic home.
 But with so many programs available it’s difficult to choose the right program for your family.
 Here we explain when to choose Families Anonymous instead of Al-Anon.

 What is Families Anonymous?